bidmachine/BidMachine-Unity-Plugin/README.md

 # Step 1.
 Import SDK

-1.1 Download BidMachine Unity Plugin that includes the newest Android and iOS Appodeal SDK with major improvements.
+1.1 Download BidMachine Unity Plugin that includes the newest Android and iOS BidMachine SDK with major improvements.

-1.2 To import the BidMachine Unity plugin, double-click on the Appodeal-Unity-Plugin-2.14.4-26.08.2021.unitypackage , or go to   Assets → Import Package → Custom Package .
+1.2 To import the BidMachine Unity plugin, double-click on the BidMachine-Unity-Plugin-1.0.0-30.09.2021.unitypackage , or go to Assets → Import Package → Custom Package .
 Keep all the files in the Importing Package window selected, and click Import .

 # Step 2.
 Project configuration